FC Khumaltar

-FC Khumaltar, known until 2023 as Khumaltar Youth Club, is a Nepali professional football club from the Khumaltar neighborhood of Lalitpur, Nepal.
+Football Club Khumaltar, known until 2023 as Khumaltar Youth Club, is a Nepali professional football club from the Khumaltar neighborhood of Lalitpur, Nepal.
 They play in the Nepalese first division, the Martyr's Memorial A-Division League.
 The club placed last in the 2023 edition of the League, and was relegated.

 History

 The club was founded as Khumaltar Youth Club in 2004.
 They were first promoted to the Martyr's Memorial C-Division League in 2007 and to Martyr's Memorial B-Division League in 2014.
 Upon promotion to the top division Martyr's Memorial A-Division League, the club renamed itself FC Khumaltar and introduced a new logo.
 Dasarath Rangasala stadium is the club's home venue.